 Establishing a good relationship with your neurologist is critical for several reasons.
 First and foremost, your neurologist will play a key role in your health recovery.

-Additionally, he or she will become the predominant health expert that the SSA turns to when evaluating your disability claim.
+Additionally, he or she will become the predominant health expert that the SSA turns to when evaluating your disability claim with a stroke.

 Your neurologist will be responsible for submitting updated medical evidence to the SSA about your condition and health outlook.